 Many micro-influencers will agree on collaboration to give out products, gift cards, promo codes, etc.

 All rewards are high-perceived and bring benefits to the micro-influencers and their audience.

 For example, giving out gift cards will help people to interact with your brand continuously in the future.
 Micro-influencers can make a recommendation for it, and their audience will have a gift from your brand directly.
-They will receive value and be in touch with your products.

 Example DM messages to reach out to micro-influencers

 Reaching out to micro-influencers can be a challenging task for businesses.
 It’s not that easy to grab their attention to open up your DMs.
 Here are some examples of DM messages to reach out to micro-influencers: